Carnegie Mellon University

 Tuesdays, 6:30-7:30pm

 The PhD Support Group offers space to confidentially discuss the stressors and challenges of navigating relationships with advisors and peers, academic milestones, academic hazing, low motivation, struggles with self-confidence, and efforts to lead a more balanced life.
 Group members typically share their experiences, offer and receive support and connect with others during group meetings.
 The group is able to accommodate no more than one student per program/lab.
-Feel free to email Kym Jordan Simmons, PhD to schedule a 30-minute pre-group meeting to discuss the group and answer questions.
+A pre-group consultation is required.
+Contact Kym Jordan Simmons, PhD for more information.

 Women's Embracing Your Body Support Group